Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Defending Against LLM-Based AEG

-\item\textit{Externalization via code splitting.} We show that successful LLM-generated exploits overwhelmingly target single-contract systems.
+\textbf{Externalization via code splitting.} We show that successful LLM-generated exploits overwhelmingly target single-contract systems.
 Cross-contract vulnerabilities remain unexploited.
-This suggests a practical defense: decompose contract logic into modular components (e.g., separating proxies from logic contracts, using \textsc{delegatecall} to distribute attack surfaces).
-By forcing the model to reason across multiple contracts, this approach increases the difficulty of generating valid exploit paths.
+This suggests one LLM-specific hardening direction: decompose contract logic into modular components (e.g., separating proxies from logic contracts, using \textsc{delegatecall} to distribute attack surfaces).
+By forcing the model to reason across multiple contracts, this approach increases the difficulty of generating valid exploit paths, although it does not eliminate the underlying vulnerability.